kestra-io/docs/content/blogs/2023-05-22-data-orchestration-choosing-the-right-tool.md

 image: /blogs/2023-05-22-data-orchestration-choosing-the-right-tool.jpg
 ---

 The world of data engineering is constantly evolving, especially in the face of the progress introduced by AI.
-We created this article to outline how Kestra addresses the requirements of organizations in search of a proficient data orchestrator.
+This article outlines how Kestra. how Kestra addresses the requirements of organizations in search of a proficient data orchestrator.

 ## Making an Informed Choice: Key Considerations for an Orchestrator